Trump says he's firing Fed Governor Lisa Cook, opening new front in fight for central bank control

 Fed governors vote on the central bank's interest rate decisions and on issues of financial regulation.
 While they are appointed by the president and confirmed by the Senate, they are not like cabinet secretaries, who serve at the pleasure of the president.
 They serve 14-year terms that are staggered in an effort to insulate the Fed from political influence.

-Still, that behind-the-scenes pressure to keep interest rates low, the same goal sought by Trump, has widely been blamed for touching off rampant inflation in the late 1960s and '70s.

-The announcement came days after Cook said she wouldn’t leave despite Trump previously calling for her to resign.
-Senate Democrats had expressed support for Cook, who has not been charged with wrongdoing.
+Trump has said he would only appoint Fed officials who would support lower borrowing costs.
+He recently named Stephen Miran, a top White House economic adviser, to replace another governor, Adriana Kugler, who stepped down about five months before her term officially ended Aug.
+1.

+Trump appointed two governors in his first term, Christopher Waller and Michelle Bowman, so replacing Cook would give Trump appointees a 4-3 majority on the Fed’s board.

-“The Federal Reserve has tremendous responsibility for setting interest rates and regulating reserve member banks.
-The American people must have the full confidence in the honesty of the members entrusted with setting policy and overseeing the Federal Reserve," Trump wrote in a letter addressed to Cook, a copy of which he posted online.
+“The American people must have the full confidence in the honesty of the members entrusted with setting policy and overseeing the Federal Reserve," Trump wrote in a letter addressed to Cook, a copy of which he posted online.
 "In light of your deceitful and potentially criminal conduct in a financial matter, they cannot and I do not have such confidence in your integrity.”

-Trump argued that firing Cook was constitutional, even if doing so will raise questions about control of the Fed as an independent entity.

-“The executive power of the United States is vested to me as President and, as President, I have a solemn duty that the laws of the United States are faithfully enacted," the president wrote in the letter to Cook.
-"I have determined that faithfully enacting the law requires your immediate removal from office.”
+Trump argued that firing Cook was constitutional.
+"I have determined that faithfully enacting the law requires your immediate removal from office,” the president wrote.

 Among the unresolved legal questions are if Cook could be allowed to remain in her seat while the case plays out.
 She may have to fight the legal battle herself, as the injured party, rather than the Fed.

-In the meantime, Trump's announcement drew swift rebuke from advocates and former Fed officials who worry that Trump is trying to exert too much power and control over the nation’s central bank.
+In the meantime, Trump's announcement drew swift rebuke from advocates and former Fed officials.

-“The President’s effort to fire a sitting Federal Reserve Governor is part of a concerted effort to transform the financial regulators from independent watchdogs into obedient lapdogs that do as they’re told.
-This could have real consequences for Americans feeling the squeeze from higher prices,” Rohit Chopra, former director of the Consumer Financial Protection Bureau, said in a statement.
+Sen. Elizabeth Warren, D-Mass., called Trump’s attempt to fire Cook illegal, “the latest example of a desperate President searching for a scapegoat to cover for his own failure to lower costs for Americans.
+It’s an authoritarian power grab that blatantly violates the Federal Reserve Act, and must be overturned in court.”

 Forcing Cook off the Fed’s governing board would provide Trump an opportunity to appoint a loyalist.
 Trump has said he would only appoint officials who would support cutting rates.